 Even though we see that it takes a significant amount of energy to get a business off the ground, why is it that some people have an easier time starting and growing a business than others?
 Have you ever noticed that?
 Some people just seem to have everything together.
 It’s like they’re born with a golden spoon in their mouths and everything they touch turns to gold.

 In my business, I use a free, online service called 16 Personalities that is very similar to the Myers-Briggs personality test.
-I like to use this personality assessment, though, because it tells you how your personality could be used best in the business world.
+I like to use this personality assessment, though, because it tells you how your personality could best be used in the business world.
 Not all business owners are born entrepreneurs.

 After that complex definition, the authors of the study boil down the entrepreneur’s personality to five different traits.
 They found that entrepreneurs are typically innovators, risk-takers, marketers, managers, and financial controllers.

-After I studied the personality traits of entrepreneurs, I dug a little deeper.
+After studying the personality traits of entrepreneurs, I dug a little deeper.
 Do people with certain personality types tend to become entrepreneurs?
 In other words, do certain types of people succeed as entrepreneurs?
 Well, I found an article written by Darrell Zahorsky in which he identifies 9 different “personality types that thrive in an entrepreneurial environment.
 They are:

 Now, I’m not sure if each of these personality traits for entrepreneurs is legit.
 However, I thought they were intriguing.
 Candidly, I find it interesting that Harvard Business School, 16 Personalities, and other researching organizations want to define me, an entrepreneur.

 Friends, if you are starting a business, take a second to evaluate your personality.
 Do you have any of the various characteristics professionals believe come naturally to entrepreneurs?
 Perhaps you have an ESTP personality like 16 Personalities says entrepreneurs tend to have.
 Maybe you’re a risk-taker and marketer like Harvard Business authors say many entrepreneurs are.
-Or like Zahorsky says, maybe you’re an improver or a superstar full of high energy.
+Or like Zahorsky says, maybe you’re an improver or a superstar full of energy.

 You don’t have to meet a certain set of requirements to be a successful entrepreneur.
 However, if you do have these personality traits that experts say entrepreneurs have, now’s the time to start your business.
 Quit making excuses.
 Take your BIG IDEA, and take a risk!